gustav-evensson/alerts.js/README.md

 The class constructor takes in an object as the argument which allows styling and customization options.

-Bellow we show an example and tha values in this example are also the default values.
+Bellow we show an example and the values shown are also the default values.

 ```js
 const alertsJS = new AlertsContainer({